Features

 Mixed-Category Carts

-When a customer checks out with a cart that contains products from different categories — each with a different routing rule — ChatCart Pro uses a first-item-wins rule: it scans the order items in sequence and uses the WhatsApp number from the first item whose category has a routing rule configured.
+When a customer checks out with a cart that contains products from different categories (each with a different routing rule), ChatCart Pro uses a first-item-wins rule: it scans the order items in sequence and uses the WhatsApp number from the first item whose category has a routing rule configured.

 This behavior is intentional and predictable.
 The alternative (last item, random item, or splitting the order) would create a worse experience.
-If your store regularly has customers mixing categories that should go to different teams, consider separating those products into distinct stores or directing customers to individual product pages.

-Important: Make sure every routed number is actively monitored.
+Important: Important: Make sure every routed number is actively monitored.
 If a number is unreachable or not a valid WhatsApp number, the customer will see an error when WhatsApp opens.

 Analytics Dashboard